kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0217 Reporting traffic statistics by foreign air carriers in civilian scheduled, charter, and nonscheduled services.md

 ### §217.5   Data collected (data elements).

-\(a\) Within each of the service classifications prescribed in §217.4, data shall be reported in applicable traffic elements.
+\(a\) Within each of the service classifications prescribed in [[Volume 4/A Economic regulations/0217 Reporting traffic statistics by foreign air carriers in civilian scheduled, charter, and nonscheduled services.md#§217.4   Data collected (service classes).|§217.4]], data shall be reported in applicable traffic elements.

 \(b\) The statistical data to be reported on Schedule T-100(f) are: